What Is The Best Bedside Commode Cleaner ?

 - be most thorough with the armrests and seat, as this is where your loved one’s skin has the most contact

-- the underside of the seat, and all the parts around it will be exposed to the most urine and feces, so make sure too disinfect them completely
+- the underside of the seat, and all the surrounding parts will be exposed to the most urine and feces, so make sure to disinfect them completely

 - after rinse thoroughly and wipe them dry

 - follow the same steps for the frame